Create-Technology-S4/.github/profile/README.md

 #### Week 15 (Client Project, Sprint 1 & 2)

 For the client project, I worked on a few aspects which has had an impact on my technical skills.
 Most notably, the importance of rapid software prototyping.
-For the app prototype, I relied on readily available libraries and not reinvent the wheel (I like to do that from time to time, or atleast try) to quickly assemble a working demo for our client.
-Beyond the technical knowledge I have gained, I also realised that Greenhouse is a very intersting software company.
+For the app prototype, I relied on readily available libraries and not reinvent the wheel (I like to do that from time to time, or at least try) to quickly assemble a working demo for our client.
+Beyond the technical knowledge I have gained, I also realised that Greenhouse is a very interesting software company.

-Altough I have already done my internship, I know I will be doing more in the future and so I realised that Greenhouse would be a really good place.
+Although I have already done my internship, I know I will be doing more in the future, and so I realised that Greenhouse would be a perfect place.
 Not only do they have a software engineering department but they also focus on research, particularly in the field of blockchain.
-I spend some personal time working on smart contracts and experimenting with how NFTs can be used in the real world and Greenhouse can provide internships that direclty align with this interest.
+I spend some personal time working on smart contracts and experimenting with how NFTs can be used in the real world and Greenhouse can provide internships that directly align with this interest.
 That is why I want the client project to be a success to demonstrate that I took part in a project that they liked.

 #